 The point is, there is wasted space and homesteading opportunities around all of us just crying out for homesteaders to direct tender loving care onto them.
 Whether you own the land, rent it or take care of in exchange for growing rights…there are so many possibilities.

-That said, trying to man these projects alone can get a little overwhelming.
+That said, trying to manage these projects alone can get a little overwhelming.
 Which is where the power of community comes into play.

 That said, it can be REALLY hard to find a local community of like-minded homestead friends.
 Sure, there are more online homestead forums and Facebook groups than you can shake a fist at but it’s not always easy to determine who is close to where you live.